javierip/parallel-processing-teaching-toolkit/08-spark/02-wordcount-scala/README.md

 # Compille

 To run the code WordCount.scala is necessary to generate a .jar file.
-For this we use the tool sbt (Simple Build Tool](http://www.scala-sbt.org).
+For this we use the tool sbt [(Simple Build Tool)](http://www.scala-sbt.org).
 To install run:

 	$ echo "deb https://dl.bintray.com/sbt/debian /" | sudo tee -a /etc/apt/sources.list.d/sbt.list
 	$ sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 642AC823